nairnavin/practical-nomad-consul/README.md

 Consul connect provides for a service to service authn/authz using a combination of mTLS and consul intentions.
 You can read about intentions in the consul documentation.
 If you want to play around with intentions, you can set up something like the image below to ensure only specific services talk to each other and the default is deny all

 ![Consul intentions](./images/intentions.png "Consul intentions")

+# Part 3 - CD Pipeline to deploy the API and WebApp

 ## Install Jenkins to setup a pipeline

     cd jenkins-docker